Field-effect tetrode

+A field-effect tetrode is a four-terminal field-effect semiconductor device.
+The term was introduced in 1959 for a class of dual-channel field-effect devices.
+It was later reused during the 1960s for certain multi-gate MOS devices used primarily in radio-frequency electronics.

+Symmetric channel structure

-The tetrode field-effect transistor or field-effect tetrode is a solid-state semiconductor device, constructed by creating two field-effect channels back-to-back, with a junction between.
-It is a four-terminal device which does not have specific gate terminals because each channel is a gate for the other, the voltage conditions modulating the current carried by the other channel.
+The tetrode field-effect transistor or field-effect tetrode is a solid-state semiconductor device, constructed by creating two independently contacted field-effect channels separated by a junction.
+In this form, it is a four-terminal device which does not have specific gate terminals because each channel acts as a gate for the other, the voltage conditions modulating the current carried by the other channel.

+The device was analyzed by H. A. Stone Jr. and R. M. Warner Jr. of Bell Laboratories in a 1961 paper.
+The authors described a symmetrical structure of adjacent n-type and p-type conduction channels sharing a reverse-biased junction, with two terminals connected to each channel.
+The current in each channel depends on all four terminal voltages.
+The paper developed current–voltage relationships based on this mutual control and discussed applications including electronically variable resistors, impedance inversion, nonreciprocal signal transmission, and voltage-controlled negative resistance.

 Current–voltage relationship

+The current–voltage behavior of the device can be expressed analytically by modeling the n-type and p-type channels as two conduction paths whose currents are jointly determined by all four terminal voltages.

 Where the voltage on the first channel is $V_{1} - V_{2}$ and the voltage on the second channel is $V_{3} - V_{4}$, the current in the first channel, $I_{1}$, and the current in the second channel, $I_{2}$, are given by: